Heatherden Hall: History

+In 1914 Walter commissioned the architect Charles Melville Seth-Ward to make extensive alterations and additions to the house which included a huge ballroom and a Turkish bath.
+The couple entertained notable people at the Hall for many years.
+The photo shown is a garden party at the house in 1922 with Lord Birkenhead (front) who had signed the famous Anglo-Irish Treaty with Morden at Heatherden Hall the year before.
+In 1930 the Mordens decided to turn the Hall into a county club.
+The magazine Tatler published a pictorial page on the new club, which is shown.

 When Morden died in 1932, the estate was bought at auction by Charles Boot, who had recently inherited a large construction firm from his father, Henry Boot, who had died in 1931.
 Within a year Charles Boot had transformed Heatherden Hall into the office building for a new film studio complex that occupied the grounds.

 The mansion has two main fronts: one formal three-storey entrance and another that is seen mostly in films.
 A conservatory was added to the front where the door was once situated, and became known as the Gatsby Suite; however, this was subsequently removed and now forms part of the enlarged outdoor terrace.
 The grand ballroom runs along the side.
 Heatherden Hall has extensive grounds with formal gardens and lakes, plants and features.
 The many trees surrounding the manor served as the inspiration for the name "Pinewood".

 Use in films

 The house and gardens have been featured in many British films, including Doctor in the House, Twice Round the Daffodils, The Amazing Mr Blunden, Chitty Chitty Bang Bang, Bugsy Malone, The Prime of Miss Jean Brodie, From Russia with Love (as the SPECTRE headquarters) and the Carry On films.
 It has appeared in such television series as One Foot in the Grave and Midsomer Murders.
 The Great Celebrity Bake Off for SU2C and the Great American Baking Show are filmed on the grounds of Heatherden Hall.